 Despite its name, there is nothing stagey about the reception that awaits you in Drama.
-After you gaze up at Mount Falakro (Bald Mountain), allow the hospitable locals to introduce you to its attractions.
-In Agia Varvara park, bubbling springs flow into canals and ponds, watering ancient trees and reminding you of nature’s pure beauty.
-The watermills and tobacco warehouses of the past will return you to the innocence of yesteryear.
-Unpretentious and genuine, Drama will help you rediscover the simple pleasures during your holidays in Macedonia.
+In Agia Varvara Park, bubbling springs flow into canals and ponds, watering ancient trees and reminding you of nature’s pure beauty.
+Meanwhile, the watermills and tobacco warehouses will take you on a journey to yesteryear.
+Unpretentious and genuine, Drama will help you rediscover life’s simple pleasures during your holidays in Macedonia.

 What to do in Drama

-Every winter night the weather report in Greece lists the coldest places in the country and Kato Nevrokopi is invariably at the top, earning it the nickname of the Siberia of Greece.
-The wind freezes everything, the wood-burning stoves are constantly on but the people are warm and friendly.
+Every winter night, the weather report in Greece lists the coldest places in the country and Kato Nevrokopi is invariably at the top, earning it the nickname of the Siberia of Greece.
+The wood-burning stoves are constantly on but the people are warm and friendly.
 After all, the area’s other claim to fame, the local potato, loves the cold.
-Try some with the area’s delectable soutzoukakia, skewered spicy meatballs.
+Try some with some delectable soutzoukakia, spicy meatballs.

 Karantere, a living monument

-The view before you has fairy tale written all over it; 70,000 hectares of vivid red fir forest on the Bulgarian border in Macedonia, some of the trees reaching as high as 60m.
-The locals call it Karantere, foresters call it an “authentic and unique” natural monument and for you, it will be nothing short of incredible.
+The view before you has fairy tale written all over it: 70,000 hectares of vivid red fir forest on the Bulgarian border in Macedonia, some of the trees reaching as high as 60m.
+The locals call it Karantere and it’s nothing short of incredible.

 Drama’s movie festival in Northern Greece